pymanga/pyMANGA/PlantModelLib/Saltmarsh/Saltmarsh.md

 # Description

-This module calculates the growth (production of biovolume) of saltmarsh plants.
+This module calculates the growth (production of biovolume) of saltmarsh plants, e.g., grasses, shrubs and herbs.
 The growth is calculated using a simple model based on resource limitation and competition.

 # Usage